obliviousinc/obliviousinc.github.io/_posts/2017-11-12-oblivious-inc.md

 The trip to Ohio had already been planned, so when Allison couldn't make it, the group went on ahead without her.

-A month has passed since Ohio, and the last adventure Allison had a hand in planning before her absence comes now:  the **Gorman Funeral Home** (*"We Grieve With You"*), an abandoned funeral parlor in a blighted neighborhood of Detroit called [Delray](https://detroit.curbed.com/2018/5/3/17314922/the-origins-demise-delray).
+Now, a month has passed since Ohio, and it's time for the last adventure Allison had a hand in planning before her absence:  **Gorman Funeral Home** (*"We Grieve With You"*), an abandoned funeral parlor in a blighted neighborhood of Detroit called [Delray](https://detroit.curbed.com/2018/5/3/17314922/the-origins-demise-delray).

 Surprisingly enough, as the group settles in for their traditional Grand Slam (Michigan edition), Allison makes an appearance.

 ![Allison](/assets/img/npc/sm/allison2.jpg)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+The outing begins innocuously enough.
+Allison alternates between excitement and blank-faced catatonia.
+The group makes their way to the funeral home, and finds it bizarrely devoid of the graffiti which graces every other surface for blocks around.

+At first, the interior of the home is mundane.
+As the group pushes their way further in, they're confronted with more and more abnormalities:  an old box full of pictures which includes, unsettlingly, a few dead relatives of Sammy;  a colony of ants forming shapes on the dirty floor, holding Albacore utterly in its thrall;  a misspelled word that seems to worm its way into the minds of nearly everyone present.

+At some point, Allison wanders off on her own.
+The group finds her in the basement, standing waist-deep in dark, salty water.
+She's staring toward the middle of the room, and a slow current is causing various bits of detritus to circle gently.
+Something pale and rubbery stirs beneath the surface, moving against the current;  as Sammy reaches to poke at it, it submerges, briefly tangling with Tim's legs before disappearing.

+Upstairs in the hallway, the rest of the group is suddenly confronted with an entity.

 ![Allison](/assets/img/npc/sm/allison4.jpg)